More pages in this section

 - Certain running gaits may increase the risk of developing shin pain

-Treatment depends on the individual and what stage of shin pain you may have, but may involve the following:
+Treatment for Medial Tibial Stress Syndrome depends on the individual and what stage of shin pain you may have, but may involve the following:

 - Calf and shin stretches, trigger-point rolling and strengthening exercises